The full form of CT is Computed Tomography. The CT scan is a quick tool to examine any disorders or damages in the internal part of our body.

 Sometimes, a contrast material may be used to produce more enhanced images of the body part.
-The contrast dye may be given orally or injected in your vein.
+The contrast dye may be given orally or injected into your vein.
 Your doctor will provide some special instructions if the contrast dye is used.

 How is the procedure done?

-The X Ray attached to the CT machine rotates around your body part clicking several images in thin slices.
+The X-ray attached to the CT machine rotates around your body part clicking several images in thin slices.
 You will hear some buzzing noise, which is the sound of taking pictures throughout the procedure.

 You should stay still throughout the procedure as any movement may distort the images.